 We in Europe suffer with you, Ukraine: air attacks, bombs, intimidation, people hiding in the Underground, hallways, bunkers as Warlord Putin marches into sovereign, defenceless Ukraine.
 The target is Kiev, via the Chernobyl route.
 And he says arrogantly, and in defiance, he might even make use of his nukes if the case demands.
 Threats of European and US sanctions don’t bother him.

-Putin wants to control not only the Donbass but Ukraine and other former Soviet Baltic countries too.
+Putin wants to control not only the Donbas but Ukraine and other former Soviet Baltic countries too.
 A conventional warfare with nukes?
 The krieg has come back to the killing fields of Europe.
 The massing of Russian troops was ignored, and EU countries followed a policy of appeasement.
-And now we pretent we’re surprised about the wrath of the bear.
+And now we pretend we’re surprised about the wrath of the bear.

 Ukrainians were fearing the Russians but Europe turned a deaf year.
 The only weapon that the USA and Europe have are belated half-hearted economic and trade sanctions.

 Putin has revealed how vulnerable Europe and the Nato are.
 A lot has to be done in terms of defending and investing in Fortress Europe against aggressors like Putin, and changing existing policies of appeasement towards oligarchs who mean business and are extremely determined.

 Dreams of a past Soviet and Imperial glory: are being realised with military brutality, disinformation and Gewalt.
 Aggression.
 Colonial nostalgia on the part of oligarch Putin who is out to restore the old Soviet Union into a new Russian Federation.

 Dr Finnin, University of Cambridge, explained why, in the realm of political values, Ukraine is not Russia’s cousin but her competitor; and why the West needs to work harder to recognise the complexity and importance of the Black Sea region.